MosGeo/BPSMAutoToolbox/README.md

 # The Stanford BPSM Petromod Toolbox

-This is an effort to automate creation and modification of models used in the Schlumberger PetroMod software.
+This is an effort to automate creation, modification, and running of models used in the Schlumberger PetroMod software.

 ## What has been done?
 - A project is loaded into Matlab.